-That’s where a propagation box comes in handy.
+That’s where a propagation box comes in handy, and it makes cutting propagation much easier!
 There are many different types and styles of propagation boxes.
 Some are very fancy (and expensive) and others are not so fancy, but cheap (or free!).

-How to Make an Easy Propagation Box
+How To Make A Propagation Box

 Related Post: How To Propagate Spider Plants

-There are many different types of plants that are easy to root using a propagation box.
-I mainly use mine for propagating houseplants, but they could be used for perennials and annual plants too.
-I use my propagation boxes for everything except plants that are easy to root in water and succulents (the boxes tend to be too humid for succulents and they will just rot).
+There are many different types of plants that are easy to root using a homemade propagation chamber.
+I mainly use mine for propagating houseplants, but you could use it for rooting perennials, herbs or annual cuttings too.

 More Information About Plant Propagation